rpnlatex v1.4.2

 Scroll this text up and down with ↑ and ↓ (arrow keys), or j and k.

 Close the user guide and return to the editor with q or Esc.
+Reopen the user guide at any time with ?.

 The editor is divided into two sections: the stack and the document.
 The stack is where math expressions are built up; once you have built an expression on the stack that you want to keep, you can transfer it to the document for storage.